Home > Children’s Health Village

 Works in progress…Everyone who spends time at The Shoe4Africa Children’s Village – whether they are patients, parents, doctors, medical students, or donors being given a tour – leaves with a profound sense that this is no ordinary center for healing the sick child.
 Few cities can offer such a large green space of healing smack in the center of the city.
 But imagine a ‘Disney Land for kids’ with Medical excellence and you’ll start to understand our vision

-When a child approaches a medical center typically you’ll have apprehension and maybe fear.
-Our buildings are tapered to lessen the perception of height, colorful child-themed paints are used, likely that kids will hear laughter from the patients playing on our soccer pitch, or our basketball court, or maybe playing on our play station and trampoline.
-All this begins the healing even before the child steps into our center.
+When a young child approaches a medical center typically you’ll have apprehension and maybe fear.
+The word hospital is a bit scary.
+So, our buildings are tapered to lessen the perception of height, colorful child-themed paints are used, and likely that kids upon arrival will hear laughter from the patients playing on our soccer pitch, or our basketball court, or maybe playing on our play station and trampoline.
+All this interaction starts the healing process even before the child steps into our center.

 Since opening our doors, on Aug 12th, 2015, we have treated over 1,300,000 million children, created thousands of jobs and remain the only dedicated public children’s hospital in East & Central Africa.